Oklahoma Workers’ Compensation Lawyer

 It doesn’t matter what field you’re in — oil drilling, coal mining, food processing, transportation, energy, aviation, retail, restaurants, manufacturing, etc. — employers are required to provide safe work environments.

-When you have experienced workers' compensation attorney on your side, you can take an aggressive approach right from the start.
-At Lawter & Associates, PLLC, our workers comp lawyer Timothy S. Reese wants to hear from you and help you decide the best course of action.
+When you have an experienced workers’ compensation attorney on your side, you can take an aggressive approach right from the start.
+At Lawter & Associates, PLLC, our workers’ comp lawyer Timothy S. Reese wants to hear from you.
+Attorney Reese can help you decide the best course of action for your claim.

 "Lawter worked on my behalf even after my case was settled."

-- Negotiating directly with insurance companies and employers
+- Negotiate directly with insurance companies and employers

-- Taking other legal action on your behalf if necessary
+- Take other legal action on your behalf, if necessary

 - What is workers' compensation?